On this page

 Working memory is limited.
 When too many new ideas are introduced at once, the brain can't process them deeply - it just tries to hold on.
 Concepts that feel understood in the moment often don't stick because there was no mental room to connect them to anything.

 TutorThings breaks complex ideas into smaller steps, confirms each step before moving forward, and avoids introducing more information than is needed for the next moment of understanding.
-This isn't about dumbing things down - it's about giving the brain room to actually work.
+This is not about dumbing things down - it is about giving the brain room to do the work.

 Growth mindset